guccibirkenstock/learning-journal/README.md

 - Ask for help if you need it, collaboration is KEY
 - Take breaks, come back to a problem with a fresh perspective and new energy
 - Expect to fail!
 You learn just as much- if not more- from your mistakes as you do your successes

-'''
-unordered lists: use -, '*, or +, with a space bewtween
-'''